Snacking on cheese and crackers is one of life’s greatest joys.

 You want one that stays crunchy and crispy and holds up well to toppings.
 It also needs to be flavorful but not overpowering.
 Enter my new sesame, cheese, and nut crackers.
 This recipe will thrill you with its ease of preparation and you will be snacking on healthy, whole-food crackers in no time.

 For this recipe I’m using hazelnut flour (sometimes called hazelnut meal) as the main ingredient.
 Hazelnut flour is extremely low in carbs, moderate in protein, and high in fat.
 Perfect for those of you who are practicing a ketogenic diet.

 I also use almond flour, a handy low-carb nut flour that is a great replacement for gluten-containing flours.

 Sesame seeds add a toasty flavor to these light and crunchy crackers.

 Do you have to be gluten free or practicing keto to enjoy these crackers?
 No way!
 They are a tasty, healthy cracker no matter your diet.

-To calculate net carbs take the total carbs, minus fiber and divide by the number of crackers you make.
+To calculate net carbs take the total carbs, subtract the fiber, and divide by the number of crackers you make: